-1,4.
-General description of the procedure to be used for allocation of unappropriated water and reallocation of trust water.
-(See Rule 2,17. for the definition of trust water).

-1,4,1.
-Applications to appropriate unappropriated water will be evaluated using the criteria of Section 42-203A, Idaho Code which requires an assessment to be made of the impact of the proposed use on water availability for existing water rights, the adequacy of the water supply for the proposed use, whether the application is filed for speculative purposes, the financial ability of the applicant to complete the project, and the effect of the proposed use on the local public interest.
+- 1,4.
+GENERAL DESCRIPTION OF THE PROCEDURE TO BE USED FOR ALLOCATION OF UNAPPROPRIATED WATER AND REALLOCATION OF TRUST WATER (See Rule 2,17. for the definition of trust water). - 1,4,1.
+Applications to appropriate unappropriated water and water held in trust as provided by Section 42-203B(3), Idaho Code, will be evaluated using the criteria of Section 42-203A, Idaho Code, which requires an assessment to be made of the impact of the proposed use on water availability for existing water rights, the adequacy of the water supply for the proposed use, whether the application is filed for speculative purposes, the financial ability of the applicant to complete the project, and the effect of the proposed use on the local public interest.